 Jaguar E-Type Series I

-March 1961 the Series I was introduced, initially for export only.
+The Series I was introduced in March 1961, initially for export only.
 The domestic market launch came four months later in July 1961.
-The cars at this time used the triple SU carburetted 3.8 litre six-cylinder Jaguar XK6 engine from the XK150S.
-Very earlier built cars utilised external bonnet latches which required a tool to open and had a flat floor design.
-These cars are rare and more valuable.
-After that, the Jaguar E-Type 1963 floors were dished to provide more leg room and the twin hood latches moved to inside the car.
-The 3.8-litre engine was increased to 4.2 litres in October 1964.
+The cars then used the triple SU carburettor 3.8 liter six-cylinder Jaguar XK6 engine from the XK150S.
+Previously built cars used external hood latches and had a flat floor.
+These cars are rare and valuable.
+Then the 1963 Jaguar E-Type floors were changed to provide more legroom and the double hood latches moved inside the car.
+The 3.8 liter engine was increased to 4.2 liters in October 1964.

-A 2+2 version of the coupé was added in the Jaguar E-Type 1966.
+A 2+2 version of the coupe was added in the 1966 Jaguar E-Type.
 The 2+2 offered the option of an automatic transmission.
-The body is 9 in (229 mm) longer and the roof angles are different with a more vertical windscreen. (this is an incorrect assumption, the S1 OTS, coupe and 2+2 had identical rake windshields).
 The roadster remained a strict two-seater.

 Series I model years:

 Jaguar E-Type 1968

 Following the Jaguar E-Type Series 1 there was a transitional series of cars built in 1967-1968, unofficially named "Series 1 ½", similar to Series 1 cars.
 As a result of the American pressure, new features such as open headlights and various switches were introduced.
 Some Series 1 ½ cars also have two fans and reclining seatbacks.
 Series 2 features were gradually introduced in Series 1.